elhanang/elhanang/README.md

 - 👋 Hi, I’m @elhanang
-- 👀 I’m interested in data science ...
+- 👀 I’m interested in data science.
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning data analytics on Coursera.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data anlytics
-- 📫 How to reach me ...
+- 📫 How to reach me: My DM is open.
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love sports and music.

 <!---
 elhanang/elhanang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.